codefellows-portland-javascript-401d4/makeup-lab/README.md

-# Make Up FullStack Lab
+# Make A FullStack App

-Create an complete fullstack lab using Node, Express, Mongo(oose), and Angular.
+Create an complete fullstack lab using Node, Express, Mongo(oose), and React.

 This app tracks restaurants and user ratings by Portland neighborhood